-Valley Park School recognises the impact of gangs, county lines, serious violence, crime and exploitation.
+Valley Invicta Primary School at Aylesford recognises the impact of gangs, county lines, serious violence, crime and exploitation.
 It is recognised that the initial response to child victims is important and that staff will take any allegations seriously and work in ways that support children and keep them safe.